motherduckdb/motherduck-examples/dbt-dual-execution/README.md

 # MotherDuck Dual Execution example with dbt

-The objective of this project is to show a minimal example of dual execution in Motherduck with dbt.
+The objective of this project is to show a minimal example of dual execution in MotherDuck with dbt.
 The basic premise is `dbt init` with one additional model and a simple `dev` profile in the `profiles.yml` file.
-By using `attach`, we can add a second database in the execution context of that database and write it to a physical file.
+By using `attach`, we can add a second database in the execution context of DuckDB and write it to a physical file.

 ## Example Profiles.yml